-Medical Device Problems Can Lead To Device Failure
+Medical Device Problems Lead To Device Failure – Why it matters!

 Health issues that result from medical device failure might sound like an uncommon occurrence or a statistical oddity.
 In reality, though, the sad truth is that medical device problems or failures — and the resulting health consequences — happen more often than you may think.
 There are a number of common problems that can cause medical devices to malfunction and ultimately fail.